Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Supplementary model results

-\section{{Supplementary model results}}
+\section{Supplementary model results}

-{In this section, we provide model results that may serve as supplements to the main results presented in the paper.
-We provide a plot in Fig. \ref{fig:pah} that depicts the contribution of the PAHs to the thermal continuum in our best fiducial model.} We explore the dependency of the models on a particular parameter of the outer disk.
-Models are generated by varying one parameter, while the other best model parameters were kept fixed.
-The results are shown in Fig. \ref{fig:modelsetscaleheight} - Fig. \ref{fig:modelsetdustmassouter}.
-Specific parameters varied could be found from the captions of the figures.
+In this section, we provide model results that may serve as supplements to the main results presented in the paper.
+We show the dependency of the models on a particular parameter of the outer disk.
+Models are generated by varying one parameter, while the other best fiducial model parameters are kept fixed.
+The results are shown in Fig. \ref{fig:modelsetbeta} to Fig. \ref{fig:modelsetdustmassouter}.
+The specific parameter we varied could be found from the caption of each figure.
+We provide a plot in Fig. \ref{fig:pah} that depicts the contribution of the PAHs to the thermal continuum in our best fiducial model.
+Fig. \ref{fig:pahsizemass} and Fig. \ref{fig:pahchargemass} show the $\Delta\chi^2$ contours corresponding to the PAH size, ionisation fraction, and PAH-to-dust mass ratio parameter spaces explored in Sect. \ref{sec:pahsizechargemass}.

 \end{appendix}